Image by Hallmark Cards

 At Messiah's first coming He would bring His grace in the form of His payment to cover the Bridal price.
 The cost of this endowment was His very life.
 This was the Gospel, offered first in His city Jerusalem, then to Judea and Samaria, and then out amongst the gentiles to the uttermost parts of this world.
 The purpose of the gap between those two comings is to provide a grace period.
 His sacrificial death on the cross would usher in a period of time that would in fact come to be called the "Age of Grace".
 That grace period would extend right up to His second coming at the end of the 70th week.
 At the Battle of Armageddon Jerusalem is surrounded by the armies of the nations and even in this awful time "whosoever shall call upon the name of the Lord shall be saved".
 (See Joel 2:28-32)

-We are yet to see Him come in the office of His kingdom authority.
-After the coming Great Tribulation all the inhabitants of this earth will witness His second coming. -Mat.24:29-31 The Day of the Lord will see Him come with His angelic host. -Jude 14-15
+We are yet to see Messiah come in the office of His kingdom authority.
+After the coming Great Tribulation all the inhabitants of this earth will witness His second coming.
+(See Mat.24:29-31) The Day of the Lord will see Him come with His angelic host.
+(See Jude 14-15)

 He will execute vengeance on His enemies -Isa.34:8, Isa.63:1-6, Rev.19:11-21

-and bring deliverance to His covenant people. -Mic.2:12-13, 1Thes.4:13-18 He will bring righteous judgement and rule to this uncared for, polluted and war ravaged earth with its poor, sin-sick and distressed people.
+and bring deliverance to His covenant people. -Mic.2:12-13, 1Thes.4:13-18 He will bring righteous judgment and rule to this uncared for, polluted and war ravaged earth with its poor, sin-sick and distressed people.

 So just as His first coming occurred right on schedule at the end of the 69th week.

-His second coming will come at the end of the 70th week.
+His second coming will come right on time at the end of the 70th week.

 "And Melchizedek, king of Salem, brought forth bread and wine.